BIOL275-MSUM/eda-gt3637ut/README.md

-  - The regions where green dots are clumped are cities which are comprised of more Conifers when compared to open land which have shrubs and grasses and not a lot of conifer trees.
+  - The regions where green dots are clumped are cities which are comprised of more Conifers when compared to open land which have shrubs and grasses and not a lot of Conifer trees.

   - A lot of black means there weren’t many Merlins observed, which is what is shown in the South area of the map.